Angela, can I see Rome in two days?

 Piazza Venezia is a busy traffic and bus hub in central Rome and from the Colosseum, you can get there by walking the beautiful and partially pedestrian Via dei Fori Imperiali, one of the most famous streets in Rome.
 As soon as you arrive, the first thing you will see is the Altar of the Fatherland (Altare della Patria) and the Vittoriano Complex.

-You can access the Vittoriano complex to visit both the Altare della Patria with the Tomb of the Unknown Soldier as well as the museum of the Italian Risorgimento.
-This was the series of battles that ended with the Italian unification in 1861.
+You can access the Vittoriano complex to visit both the Altare della Patria with the Tomb of the Unknown Soldier as well as the Museum of the Italian Risorgimento, the series of battles that ended with the Italian unification in 1861.
 Rome was incorporated in 1870 with the end of the Papal States.
 On March 27th, 1871, Rome was officially declared the capital of Italy.

 Piazza Venezia is usually one of those busy hubs mainly taken as passageways to get to the Trevi Fountain or the Centro Storico.
 But right in the Piazza is a fantastic sight not many know and visit.
-If you have some time to spare, duck into Palazzo Venezia, a sumptuous 15th-century palace that has been the residence of popes, ambassadors, and cardinals throughout the centuries.
+Right now, the whole square is under renovation as they are building a stop for the metro line C and an underground museum.

 Have lunch